CHAPTER NAME: Iron Heralds

 The Iron Heralds beliefs are a combination of the final teachings of Dereo before his fall of Milivia Prime as well as an evolution of the beliefs of the Megaran natives.
 Dereo taught his chapter to abandon their hatred of the weakness of flesh and instead to focus on the hatred of the weakness of the mind.
 Instead of replacing their flesh with bionics instead the Chapter spends hours and hours in meditation and prayer, even more so then their brother Chapters.
 Iron Heralds shall spend hours, and sometimes even days, in silent prayer full vigil, contemplating over the smallest things.

-The Megaran people believe in an endless cycle of rebirth and reincarnation.
+The Megaran people believe that the Emperor will one day return to the world and its fallen people will rise again to join him in a new paradise where they will be forgiven for the failings of their past.
 It was an idea that appealed to the wounded Chapter as offering a system of redemption.
 As the chapter drew more and more recruits from the world the beliefs of the Megarans began to infiltrate the Chapter.
 Soon the order of Keeper Chaplains was formed, taking the place of the Megaran Shamans.
-It is these Keepers that witness the recruits birth into the Chapter, taking them through the Eternal Fires.
-And it is the Keepers that, upon a warriors death, return them to the same fires where their body is burned and its ashes spread to the winds.
-It is this ritual which is said to return the warriors essence to the planet to be either reborn and strive to join the Chapter or, should the warriors have proven himself redeemed, go to stand at the Emperor’s side.
+It is these Keepers that witness the recruits birth into the Chapter, baptizing them in the First Waters.
+And it is the Keepers that, upon a warriors death, return them to the same waters where their body is anointed, cleansing him of his failures and sins should he be worthy, before being laid to rest in the vast catacombs beneath the Temple of the Waters.
+It is this ritual which is said to return the warriors soul to the planet to wait for the Emperor's return to join him in Paradise.
 It is this belief in redemption through service that has made the Iron Heralds into the implaccable foe they are today.

 Despite having since settled on Megara the Iron Heralds still maintain the a strong fleet presence and, combat wise, have little ties to their homeworld or its people.
 The first warning foes often have of the arrival of the Iron Heralds is as their ships arrive in system.
 Sending no messages, offering no surrender or quarter they smash through whatever space borne assets the enemy have before striking as true angels of death, raining down in drop pods or, where circumstances prevent otherwise, arriving by thunderhawk or storm raven.